aiidateam/aiida-tutorials/docs/pages/2018_PRACE_MaX/sections/verdi_shell.md

 ### Structures

-Find a structure in the graph of Section [sec:aiida<sub>g</sub>raph] and load it.
+Find a structure in the graph of Section [sec:aiida_graph] and load it.
 Display its chemical formula, atomic positions and species using

 ``` python
  structure.get_formula()